BrotherPatrix/my-tutorials/valheim-server-ubuntu-20-04/README.md

 ```bash
 sudo systemctl start valheim-server.service
 ```
-An voila!
+And voilà!
 You service is now working, and it will also work on reboot.
 Just give it a test and see if it works.
 If you want to manually restart it, just run:
 ```bash
 sudo systemctl restart valheim-server.service